-Sold ONLY in IMPERIAL Half-pints, 28.6d.; Pints, 48.9d.; Quarts, 98.; capsuled and labelled with DR. DE JONGH'S Stampaud Signature, WITHOUTWHICH NONE CAN POSSIBLY BE GENUINE, by most respectable Chemists in the country.
-WHOLESALE AND RETAIL DEP(ANSAR, HARFORD, & CO., 77, STRAND, LONDON, W. C., DR. DE JONGH'S SOLE BRITISH CONSIGNERS.
-By whom the Oil is daily forwarded to all parts of the Metropolis.
-AIR CURLING FLUID, 1, LITTLE QUEEN-STREET, HIGH HOLBORN. - ALEX.
-ROSS'S CURLING FLUID saves the trouble of putting the hair into papers, or the use of curling irons; for imme-diately it is applied to either ladies' or gentlemen's hair a beautiful and lasting curl is obtained.
+HAIR-CURLING FLUID, 1, LITTLE QUEEN-STREET, HIGH HOLBORN. - ALEX.
+ROSS'S CURLING FLUID saves the trouble of putting the hair into papers, or the use of curling irons; for inmediately it is applied to either ladies' or gentlemen's hair a beautiful and lasting curl is obtained.
 Sold at 3s.
 6d.
-Sent free (under cover) for 54 stamps.-ALEX.
-ROSS'S LIQUID HAIR DYE is of little trouble in application, perfect in effect, and economical in use.
+Sent free (under cover) tor 54 stamps.-ALEX.
+ROSS'S LIQUID HALR DYE is of little trouble in application, perfect in effect, and economical in use.
 Sold at 3s.
 6d.
 Sent free in a blank wrapper, the same day as ordered, for 54 stamps.
 Alex.
 Ross's Depilatory removes superfluous hair from the face, neck, and arms.
 3s.
-6d per bottle; sent free for 54 stamps; or to be had of all chemists.
-TRIESEMAR.-Protected by Royal Letters Patent of England, and secured by the scals of the Ecole de Pharmacie de Paris, and the Imperial College of Medicine, Vienna.
-Triesemar, No. 1, is a remedy for relaxation, spermatorrhoza, and exhaustion of the system.
-Triesemar.
-No. 2, effectually, in the short space of three days, completely and entirely eradicates all traces of those disorders which capsules have so long been thought an antidote for, to the ruin of the health of a vast porspace of three days, completely and entirely crancates and traces of those disorders which capsules have so long been thought an antidote for, to the ruin of the health of avast por-tion of the population.
-Triesemar, No. 3, is the great Conti-nental remedy for that class of disorders which unfortunately the English physician treats with mercury, to the inevitable destruction of the patient's constitution, and which all the sarsaparilla in the world cannot remove.
+6d per bottle; sent free for 54 stamps, or to be had of all aboutsts. stamps; or to be had of all chemists.

+RIESEMAR.-Protected by Royal Letters Patent of England, and secured by the scals of the Ecole de Pharmacie de Paris, and the Imperial College of Medicine, Vienna, Triesemar, No. 1, is a remedy for relaxation, spermatorrhoza, and exhaustion of the system.
+Triesemar, No. 2, effectually, in the short space of three days, completely and entirely evadicates all traces of those disorders which causales have so long been space or three days, completely and entirely eradicales at traces of those disorders which capsules have so long been thought an antidote for, to the ruin of the health of avast por-tion of the population.
+Triesemar, No. 3, is the great Conti-mental remedy for that class of disorders which unfortunately the English physician treats suit waveners.
+To the inevitable neutal remedy for that class of disorders which unfortunately the English physician treats with mercury, to the inevitable destruction of the patient's constitution, and which all the sarsaparilla in the world cannot romove.
 Triesemar, Nos.
-1, 2, and 3, are alike devoid of taste or smell, and of all muscating qualities.
-They may lie on the toilet table without their use being suspected.-Sold in tin cases, price 11s., free by post 1s.
-8d. extra to any part of the United Kingdom, or four cases in one for 33s., by post, 3s.
-2d. extra, which saves 11s.; and in 5l cases, whereby there is a saving of 1l.
-12s.; divided into separate doses, as administered by Valpeau, Lallemand, Ikoux, &c.
-Sold by D. Church, 78, Grace-church-street; Bartlett Hooper, 43, King William-street; G. F. Watts, 17, Strand; Prout, 229, Strand; Hannay, 63, Oxford-street; Sanger, 160, Oxford-street, London; It.
-II.
-Lingham, Market-street, Manchestor; and Powell, 15, West-moreland-street, Dublin. moreland-street, Dublin.
+1, 2, and 3, are alike devoid of taste or smell, and of all neuscating qualities.
+They may lie on the toilet table without their use being suspected.-Sold in tineases, price 11s., free by post 1s.
+8d. extra to any part of the United Kingdom, or four cases in one for 33s., by 1981, 3s.
+2d extra, which saves 11s.; and in 6l cases, whereby there is a saving of 1l.
+12s.; divided into separate doses, as administered by Valpeau, Lallemand, Roux, &c.
+Sold by D. Church, 78, Clase-church-street; Bartlett Hooper, 43, King William-street; G. F. Watts, 17, Strand; Prout, 229, Strand; Hannay, 63, Oxford-street; Sanger, 160, Oxford-street, London; R. H. Ingham, Market-street, Manchester; and Powell, 15, Westmoreland-street, Dublin.
+TENDERS, STOVES, and FIRE IRONS.- Buyers of the above are requested, before finally deciding, to visit WILLIAM S. BURTON'S SHOW-ROUMS.
+They contain such an assortment of FENDERS, STOVES, RANGES.
+FIRE IRONS, and GENERAL IRON-MONGERY, as cannot be approached elsewhere, either for variety, novelty, beauty of design, or exquisiteness of workmanship.
+Bright stoves, with bronzed ornaments and two sets of bars, 4l.
+14s. to 13l.
+13s.; ditto, with ormolu ornaments and two sets of bars, 5l.
+5s. to 22l.; Bronzed Fenders, complete, with standards, 5l.
+5s. to 22l.; Steel Fenders, 2l.
+15s. to 11l.; ditto. with rich ormolu ornaments, 2l.
+15s. to 18l.; Fire Irons, from 1s.
+9d. the set to 4l.
+4s.
+26. 15s. to 18l.; Fire Irons, from 1s.
+9d. the set to 4l.
+4s.